FAQ – GCFS

 Frequently Asked Questions

 What is GCFS’s primary responsibility?
-The Office of Grants Compliance and Fiscal Services is responsible for grant services from development to award close-out.
+The Office of Grants Compliance and Fiscal Services is responsible for grant services after award to close-out.
 GCFS consists of four separate offices, the Office of Grant Compliance, the Office of Grant Fiscal Services, the Office of Nonpublic Programs and the Office of Federal Programs, all working together to maximize the resources available to the students of Philadelphia.
 See the GCFS Home Page for more information.

 What are the policies and procedures that govern grant management and compliance at the SDP?
 Please visit the GCFS’s Policies and Procedures section for comprehensive documents and forms.